V4Fire/Client/src/components/super/i-block/base/README.md

 #### Component

-The base type for all components.
+The type of the superclass for all components.

 ```typescript
 import iBlock, { component } from 'components/super/i-block/i-block';